zapccu/mqtt_cul_server/doc/somfy.md

 position if the shutter is stopped.

 One can either configure these values manually (stop and enter the time by hand) or automatically by sending a CALIBRATE command.
-After sending CALIBRATE the state of the device is changing to "calibrating" and the shutter is closing.
-As soon as the shutter is closed, press STOP.
-Two seconds later the shutter will be opened again.
-When it's open, press STOP again.

-Calibration can be interrupted by sending the CALIBRATE command again.
 If up_time and down_time are not speicified, only states "open" and "closed" are reported.

 `current_pos` is the current position of a shutter.
 The default position is 100 (open).